tonmoy-hossain/MGAug/readme.md

 ## Training
-For training, please run the training.py python file.
+For training, please run the *training.py python* file.
 To easily execute and understand different blocks of the complete network architecture, a jupyter notebook version is also provided.
-Please refer to the MGAug.ipynb.
+Please refer to the *MGAug.ipynb*.

 ## References
 This code is only for research purposes and non-commercial use only, and we request you to cite our research paper if you use it: